elephantscale/es-training-new/terraform/slides/terraform-intro.md

     - Drawback: waste of resources
     - You can define VM images as code using tools such as Packer and Vagrant.
 * Containers
-    - A container emulates the user space of an OS.2 You run a container engine, such as Docker, CoreOS rkt, or cri-o, to create isolated processes, memory, mount points, and networking.
+    - A container emulates the user space of an OS.
+You run a container engine, such as Docker, CoreOS rkt, or cri-o, to create isolated processes, memory, mount points, and networking.
     - Benefit: you run on top of the container engine can see only its own user space
     - Benefit: of the containers running on a single server share, milliseconds boot time